rseah145/smw-term2/lesson_6/Practical.md

 <br>

 All Pings should be successful

-2.
+2. Tests with IPsec Policy deployed